 The exponential growth of computer technology has revolutionised the way we do business, organise our lives and interact socially – but has also brought new and ever-growing challenges in terms of security.

-SCCS applies formal modelling to create methods and techniques which ensure the safety of computer systems.
+Our Centre applies formal modelling to create methods and techniques which ensure the safety of computer systems.

 Application areas cover a wide range across the cyber-security spectrum, including:

 - Security protocols

 - Network security issues at different layers